elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- Cataracts, here are the cataracts and the fresh, murderous bird songs.
+- Cataracts, here are the cataracts and the clear, murderous bird songs.

 *(A field in the desert, as far from tropical as possible.
 Farmers.
 Enter the traveler, head covered with a veil.)*